bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galois.md

 5. Discovered criteria for the solvability of polynomial equations by radicals.
 6. Formulated the idea of an Emptylest, an algebraic construction that has no physical meaning.

 Born 25 October 1811, Bourg La Reine (near Paris), France.
-Died 31 May1832, Paris, France.
+Died 31 May 1832, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Galois/)